lveldhuisen/Co-flowering-diversity/README.md

     5. figures.R: contains code for all individual figures.
 Final figure editing and putting all sites and years together was done in Adobe Illustrator.
 Files for this code are in the "files_Figures" fodler.

-    6. fitnessinfo_supplemental.R" contains all the fitness data and calculations for Supplemental Materials Table S1.
+    6. fitnessinfo_supplemental.R: contains all the fitness data and calculations for Supplemental Materials Table S1.